At MU Health Care, we understand every child and family has unique challenges to achieving a healthy lifestyle, and our experts are here to help.

 Adolescent Weight Loss Surgery

-If your adolescent has not been successful in losing weight through lifestyle changes, or if he or she is suffering from weight-related health problems, our pediatric weight management team can discuss whether weight loss surgery is the right treatment choice.
+If your child has a weight-related health condition, and lifestyle changes haven't helped them lose weight, our pediatric weight management team can discuss whether your child is eligible for weight loss surgery, and if surgery is the right treatment choice.

-Our surgeons perform the gastric sleeve procedure on adolescents struggling with weight loss.
-Adolescents must be seen and evaluated through the Tigers on Track program to be referred to our adolescent weight loss surgery team.
+Our surgeons perform the gastric sleeve procedure to help adolescents lose weight because it reduces the size of the stomach without changing how nutrients are absorbed and can improve metabolism.
+Candidates must be seen and evaluated through the Tigers on Track program to be referred to our adolescent weight loss surgery team.

 Related Conditions & Treatments